- 7 Days , 3 Cities

 Spain has a predominantly warm Mediterranean climate, with dry summers and winters with balanced temperatures.
+It is no surprise that this is one of the warmest parts of Europe.
 Here you can enjoy more than 3,000 hours of sunshine per year.
-It is no surprise, then, that this is one of the warmest parts of Europe.

-When talking of weather, special mention should be made of the Canary Islands.
-Their special location, facing the coast of Africa, gives them a benign climate with mild temperatures (22ºC year-round average on the coasts), with only small temperature differences between day and night, whatever the season.
+When talking about the weather, special mention should be made of the Canary Islands.
+Their special location, facing the coast of Africa, gives them a benign climate with mild temperatures (22ºC year-round average on the coasts), with only minor temperature differences between day and night, whatever the season.

-Nevertheless, variety is the main characteristic of the climate here, due to Spain’s immense geographical diversity.
+Nevertheless, due to Spain’s immense geographical diversity, variety is the main characteristic of the climate here.

 What is the geography in Spain?